iadityasingh7/iadityasingh7/README.md

 ### Hi there 👋, I’m @iadityasingh7

 🌱 I am proficient in JavaScript, HTML5 & CSS3 & related tools and technologies.
-I’m currently learning React.js and Node.js
+I’m currently learning React.js and Node.js\n
-💞️ I’m looking for a job in software development/web development.
-🔭 I’m currently creating few JavaScript Games.
+💞️ I’m looking for a job in software development/web development.\n 🔭 I’m currently creating few JavaScript Games.\n
 👯 I’m looking to collaborate on any web development project.
 🤔 I’m looking for any help or recommendation if you can provide me for an interview.
 I completed my B.Tech this year.
 💬 Ask me about - What I interesting things I am working on and web technologies.